 Introduction

 One of the reliability concerns in modern electronics is related to single-event upsets (SEU) and soft errors (SER).
-This problem is due to flipping of digital bits in memories and/or in sequential logic.
+These problems are due to the flipping of digital bits in memories and/or in sequential logic.
 [1]

-This reliability phenomenon occurs as a result of an interaction between high energy radiation particles and IC's active area.
+This reliability phenomenon occurs as a result of an interaction between high energy radiation particles and the IC's active area.

-This white paper focuses on describing the nature of alpha particles' radiation, its source in semiconductors and presents a new quantitative methodology of in-house accelerated SER testing based on registered patent number 10578669 [2].
+This white paper describes the nature of alpha particle radiation and its source in semiconductors, and it presents a new quantitative methodology of in-house accelerated SER testing based on the registered patent number 10578669 [2].

 What Alpha Particles are

 Alpha particles are a type of radiation that is generally produced by radioactive decay of naturally occurring radioactive impurities.
-These impurities are present in trace amounts in the materials that are used for manufacturing microelectronics, its package and electronics assembly.
+These impurities are present in trace amounts in materials that are used for manufacturing microelectronics, for its packaging, and for the assembly of electronics.

-Alpha particles, also called, alpha rays or alpha radiation, consist of two protons and two neutrons bounded together into a nucleus, identical to the helium nuclei.
+Alpha particles, also called alpha rays or alpha radiation, consist of two protons and two neutrons bound together into a nucleus, identical to the helium nuclei.
 The symbol for the alpha particle is α or α2+.

 Because alpha particles are identical to helium nuclei, they are also sometimes written as He2+ or 24He2+ indicating a helium ion missing its two electrons with a +2eV charge.
-If the ion gains two electrons from its environment, it becomes a neutral helium atom24He.
-This same physics is right for alpha particle, if alpha particle gains two electrons from its environment; it becomes a neutral helium atom 24He.
+If the ion gains two electrons from its environment, it becomes a neutral helium atom, 24He.
+This same physics holds for alpha particles; if an alpha particle gains two electrons from its environment, it becomes a neutral helium atom 24He.
 [3]

-Alpha Particles Source
+Alpha Particle Source

-Advanced packaging technologies such as Flip Chip (FC), 3D Chip on Chip (CoC), Package on Package (PoP), Through Silicon Via (TSV), and Chip Size Package (CSP) are commonly used, resulting a close interaction between the IC and its package materials.
+Advanced packaging technologies such as Flip Chip (FC), 3D Chip on Chip (CoC), Package on Package (PoP), Through-Silicon Via (TSV), and Chip Size Package (CSP) are commonly used, resulting in a close interaction between the IC and its packaging materials.
 [4]